mabruras/sqapi/resources/docs/CONNECTORS.md

   type: 'swift'
   ... # Other configuration
 ```
-Notice that the `type` field needs to match the module name,
+Notice that the `type` field needs to match the name of the module,
-or else it will not be loaded in as a connector runtime.
+or it will not be loaded in as a connector during runtime.

 ## Topics